Bio:

 garner wide local press coverage especially when rural gigs were cancelled in

-the wake of a media backlash following violence at a Dublin gig which was
+the wake of a media backlash following the incident at Belfield which was

 unrelated to the band or its followers..